Microsoft Defender ATP data storage and privacy

 What data does Microsoft Defender ATP collect?

-Microsoft Defender ATP will collect and store information from your configured machines in a customer dedicated and segregated tenant specific to the service for administration, tracking, and reporting purposes.
+Microsoft Defender ATP will collect and store information from your configured devices in a customer dedicated and segregated tenant specific to the service for administration, tracking, and reporting purposes.

-Information collected includes file data (such as file names, sizes, and hashes), process data (running processes, hashes), registry data, network connection data (host IPs and ports), and machine details (such as machine identifiers, names, and the operating system version).
+Information collected includes file data (such as file names, sizes, and hashes), process data (running processes, hashes), registry data, network connection data (host IPs and ports), and device details (such as device identifiers, names, and the operating system version).